Classification

 Dural venous sinuses

-• dural venous sinuses are channels located between the two layers of the dura mater, forming the brain’s major drainage pathways, predominantly to the internal jugular veins (IJV)
+• dural venous sinuses are channels located between the two layers of the dura mater that form the main drainage pathways of the brain, predominantly to the internal jugular veins (IJV)

-• they run alone, not parallel to arteries
+• they run alone, not parallel to the arteries

 • they are valveless, without a muscular layer in the wall ⇒ no flow regulation, possible bidirectional blood flow